Temple or Marketplace?

 Second: The Church, a temple of living stones

-Although the Romans destroyed the physical stone temple, God maintained a dwelling place with His people.
-He built a new temple made of living stones as we read in 1 Peter 2:4-5.
+The second place where God has made His dwelling is in His Church.
+Although the Romans destroyed the physical stone temple structure, God maintained a dwelling place with His people.
+He built a new temple made of living stones, as we read in 1 Peter 2:4-5.

 1 Peter 2:4-5 (ESV)